 The water industry might not be the first place you have been thinking about working, it certainly wasn’t mine, but this industry is varied, fast moving and very rewarding.
-When I left uni, I had no idea what I wanted to do.
+When I left university, I had no idea what I wanted to do.
 After just a year on the Graduate Scheme, I found a job I enjoyed and focused on getting a role in the team.

 What attracted you to work at Affinity Water?

 I was attracted to the Company’s Graduate Scheme, partly because I had worked with Affinity Water when I was with the local Council and so I knew a bit about the company.
 I was mainly attracted by the company’s approach to taking in graduates and moving them around the business.
 I was on the Technical Scheme which covers critical infrastructure.